alaska-panos/SaulChemonges_T1A2/README.md

 In this project as an aspiring developer, I have modelled my portfolio website in order to communicate and demonstrate my abilities to prospective employers or as an independent researcher.

 I have designed, developed and deployed a website that showcases my talent, abilities and coding experience.
-Brief

-Here, I have created a portfolio website which presents me as a developer and IT professional.
+Briefely, I have created a portfolio website which presents me as a developer and IT professional.
 This online portfolio that provides information about me, my skills, interests, professional knowledge and a showcase of my work.

-My target audience for the portfolio website is an employer looking to engage a Web Developer and/or IT professional.
+The arget audience for my portfolio website is an employer looking to engage a Web Developer and/or IT professional.
 I expect my future employer to have technical knowledge relating to information technology, software development/coding, programming languages and development stacks and high expectations of professionalism and a positive work ethic.

 # Project goals